Leonardo Monterrey (“Leo”) is the founding partner of Monterrey Law Firm PLLC. Mr. Monterrey focuses on criminal and immigration law issues.

 Mr. Monterrey was selected as a member of Arkansas Business’ 40 Under 40, which recognizes business leaders for excelling in their professions and shaping Arkansas’ future.
-He was also selected by his peers as a 2013, 2014, 2015, 2016, and 2017 Super Lawyers Mid-South Rising Star, and he has been featured in several publications for his accomplishments as an attorney.
+He has also been selected by his peers as a Super Lawyers Mid-South Rising Star for eleven consecutive years, starting in 2013, and he has been featured in several publications for his accomplishments as an attorney.
 For several years, Mr. Monterrey and Monterrey Law Firm have won EI Latino’s Best of the Best award, as voted by the readers of EI Latino newspaper.

 He is a member of the American Immigration Lawyers Association, National Association of Criminal Defense Attorneys, Arkansas Association of Criminal Defense Lawyers, Arkansas Bar Association, and Pulaski County Bar Association.

 Mr. Monterrey has over 15 years of jury trial experience and has dealt with complex rape, assault, battery and non-death capital murder cases.
 His ability to break down a complex criminal case has proven to be a winning combination in the courtroom.